eosti/stm32-cypress-qspi/README.md

 # STM32 Cypress QSPI
-A library for communicating with Cypress FL- series QSPI flash memory chips
+A library for communicating with Cypress FL-S series QSPI flash memory chips

 ## Overview
 This library offers a number of helper functions to simplify communications by black-boxing the QSPI HAL function.